aappddeevv/scalajs-reaction/README.md

 ### Widget Libraries

-Libraries (at the start of them) are provided for bootstrap, material ui and fabric.
+Libraries (the start of them) are provided for bootstrap, material ui and fabric.

 ### Forms & Data Validation